 It turns out that this picture was almost much more interesting… just as I was about to push the shutter something huge jumped out of the water and splashed back down, but I missed it because I was watching through the small screen of my camera-phone.
 You can see the rings from the landing zone just in front of the front reflector of the bike just left of where the cables intersect the water.

 I got home and left the headlight (35W halogen, metal housing) running for a while.
-When I reached across the front of the bike to get my stuff out of the front pannier on the other side I brushed across the light housing for just an instant adobe cs6 master collection for mac!
+When I reached across the front of the bike to get my stuff out of the front pannier on the other side I brushed across the light housing for just an instant!
 I felt a sharp searing pain that felt like I was being poked with something very sharp — instead I was being branded!
 OUCH!

 In case the picture is gone, I’ve included it here… of course this bike is mail-order (assemble it yourself), but I often see assembly work just like this at departments stores that offer “free professional assembly.”